charles-wish-banner-gokr

 Shakambhari’s Ishvwaris

-1) Title & Date: Puja de Gynandromorphica:
+1) Title & Date: FUEGO -- Puja de Gynandromorphica,

 Dimensions & Medium: 42 x 84 in. -- oil on canvas.

-Description: Five Cosmic Mothers (Durgā, MahāLakṣmī, Sarasvatī, Gāyatrī-Sāvitrī, & Śrī Rādhā) enjoying the bounty of Sri Devi Shakambhari’s Flower Garden.
+*(Durgā, MahāLakṣmī, Sarasvatī, Gāyatrī-Sāvitrī, & Śrī Rādhā)

-* There are two accompanying pieces in this ensemble which make up the entire suite (three pieces total).
-All of these are oil on canvas, the titles & dimensions are as follows:
+The following are two accompanying pieces in this ensemble which make up the entire tryptic suite.

-2) Title & Date: Sri Ganapati & The Maha-Pinecone.
+2) Title & Date: SOL -- Sri Ganapati & The Maha-Pinecone.
 (2018)

-Dimensions & Medium: 18 x 33 in. oil on canvas.
+Dimensions & Medium: 18 x 33 in. -- oil on canvas.

-3) Title & Date: Sri Skanda & The Kula-Heart.
+3) Title & Date: LUNA -- Sri Skanda & The Kula-Heartbeat.
 (2018)

-Dimensions & Medium: 18 x 33 in. oil on canvas.
+Dimensions & Medium: 18 x 33 in. -- oil on canvas.

 Drawings: